 17 May 2005

-The 16 Personality Types: Descriptions for Self-Discovery (by Linda Berens and Dario Nardi)
+The 16 personality types: descriptions for self-discovery (by Linda Berens and Dario Nardi)

 Moreover, a significant proportion of people who have taken the official MBTI (Myers-Briggs temperament indicator) will not have found the result that describes them best, due to limitations of the testing instrument.
 Thus she has coined the phrase 'best-fit type'.

 Definitely recommended, for anyone wanting to know more about personality theory, in straightforward language and helpful recommendations.
+New editions of this can be extremely expensive but it's sometimes possible to find it second-hand, much more reasonably.

 No comments: